Skip to main content

 “Or it is her.”
 She blushed.

 In the summer of 1660, the triple alliance of Mewar, Marwar and Amber for the first time met a weak and tired Mughal army.
-The Mughals escaped to Agra after the defeat and Raj Singh’s leadership was praised by all.
-Aurangzeb decided to divert his attention to the Deccan and Pune, where Shivaji was a rising threat and Mughal forces retreated from Rajputana.
+The Mughals escaped to Agra after the defeat, and Raj Singh’s leadership was praised by all.
+Aurangzeb decided to divert his attention to the Deccan and Pune, where Shivaji was a rising threat, and Mughal forces retreated from Rajputana.
 Raj Singh stood before the allied Rajput troops as he raised the flying flag of Mewar high and spoke up.
 “Today, I can proudly say I have done what my forefathers have dreamt of.
 We have united Rajputana and defeated the Mughals.
 Now the troubled souls of Chittorgarh and my forefathers will rest in peace.
 Justice has been served.
 Jai Eklingji!”

-Mewar celebrated the birth of the Rajkumarsa soon and as he held his daughter in the Naam Karan sanskaar he looked at his wives as Charumati whispered “Jija has he thought of a name?”
+Mewar celebrated the birth of the Rajkumarsa soon, and as he held his daughter in the Naam Karan sanskaar, he looked at his wives as Charumati whispered, “Jija has he thought of a name?”

 “I think he has.”
 She smiled back as Raj Singh looked at the little bundle of joy and announced.

-“Mewar, welcome Rajkumar Pratap Singh.”
+“Mewar, welcome, Rajkumar Pratap Singh.”

 “Pratap?…” Charumati smiled.

 “May you be blessed by the one I name you after.”
-He kissed his son’s forehead shaking off the guilt that he couldn’t protect the Menal temples.
+He kissed his son’s forehead, shaking off the guilt that he couldn’t protect the Menal temples.

-Years later in 1669 when under Aurangzeb's rule his generals started attacking Temples, the priests of Sree Nath Ji of Mathura had asked every Rajputani state for shelter against the Mughals.
-Bundi, Kotah, Kishangarh and even Marwar refused help seeing the wrath of Aurangzeb but Raj Singh was truly Maharana Pratap’s blood.
-He immediately ordered his troops to escort the idol from Mathura to Mewar and received it himself on December 1671 at Sihad Village now famous as Nathdwara.
+Years later, in 1669, when under Aurangzeb's rule, his generals started attacking Temples, the priests of Sree Nath Ji of Mathura had asked every Rajputani state for shelter against the Mughals.
+Bundi, Kotah, Kishangarh and even Marwar refused help, seeing the wrath of Aurangzeb, but Raj Singh was truly Maharana Pratap’s blood.
+He immediately ordered his troops to escort the idol from Mathura to Mewar and received it himself on December 1671 at Sihad Village, now famous as Nathdwara.

 Menal temple in ruins